 - 1. Reading the textbook material assigned for every class. - 2.
 Reading any additional materials distributed in class or via Blackboard. - 3.
 Actively participating in discussions during class. - 4.
 Reproducing any calculations and derivations shown in class alone by yourself (with textbook and lecture notes closed). - 5.
 Doing the homework by yourself and turning it in time. - 6.
-Perform an independent study of radiation from a cosmic source of your choice and submit a written report (in lieu of final exam).
+Develop an observing proposal (in lieu of final exam).